vivekpal1/user-map/README.md

 ## Contribution

-If you want to add yourself to the repo, make a PR that adds a file to the folder [`people`](people/).
-This file has to have the following format and should have `${your-nick}.json` as name:
+If you want to add yourself to the map, make a PR that adds an entry to the file [`people.json`](./people.json).
+It has to have the following format:

 ```json
 {